 Exercise helps control weight, diabetes, blood pressure, arthritis, cancer, and other illnesses.
 It also helps with pain relief, depression and does wonders for anxiety.
 God built our bodies to move.
 He made muscles, joints, and bones for us to use.
 All of those things benefit from movement.

-Start with some exercises that work the core in your bed or on the floor.
+Start with some exercises that work the core in your bed or on the floor, or even these chair exercises for beginners.
 Single leg raises, crunches, side bends, and bridges.
 Alternate elbow to knees.

 Wall-ups or push-ups against the wall will help build strength in your upper body.
 Your chest, triceps, and core will benefit.
 Find a good solid wall to push against.
 Start with 1 set of 12 and when that feels comfortable add another set and so on until you are doing 3 sets.
 Once you master these, and if you stick with it, you will, try transitioning to regular push-ups on the floor.